unitymakesus/tcf/wp-content/plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 13.5.1 =
+* Added catalan translation, thanks to Juan of the Ibidem Group
+* Changed order of action links
+* Tested successfully with WordPress 5.5.3

+= 13.5.0 =
+* Fixed missed binding to dynamically created selection options in 'Default Images'
+* Fixed missed higher upgrade of the version number

+= 13.4.2 =
+* Revised an error message in 'Bulk Edit'
+* Fixed deprecated jQuery function live() in 'Default Images'
+* Tested successfully with WP 5.5

 = 13.4.1 =
 * Fixed error in image columns on post overview pages